oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/qs-advanced/online-remote-discover.md

 or 14.1.2) or `$WKT UI_QS_HOME/app-jakarta/target/todo.war` (when running with WebLogic Server 15.1.1), as shown in the following image, and then click **OK**.

-{{< img "Add to Archive" "images/a7-add-to-archive.png" >}}
+{{% img "Add to Archive" "images/a7-add-to-archive.png" %}}

 Now, the model should look similar to the one shown in the following image (except that the variable values will match the credentials you chose).

-{{< img "Completed Online Discovered Model" "images/a8-completed-online-discovered-model.png" >}}
+{{% img "Completed Online Discovered Model" "images/a8-completed-online-discovered-model.png" %}}

-At this point, the model is roughly equivalent to the hand-built one shown in the [Validate Model Code View]({{< relref "/setup/quickstart/create-wdt-model#validate-and-prepare-the-model" >}}).
+At this point, the model is roughly equivalent to the hand-built one shown in the [Validate Model Code View]({{% relref "/setup/quickstart/create-wdt-model#validate-and-prepare-the-model" %}}).
 Most of the minor differences will go away after you prepare the model.

 You can stop any running WebLogic Servers in the local domain, and stop and remove the `mysql` container.
-To continue, return to [Validate and Prepare the Model]({{< relref "/setup/quickstart/create-wdt-model#validate-and-prepare-the-model" >}}).
+To continue, return to [Validate and Prepare the Model]({{% relref "/setup/quickstart/create-wdt-model#validate-and-prepare-the-model" %}}).